aamna-ansari/MERN-Stack/README.md

 In simple words, a **REST API** is a way for different applications to talk to each other over the internet.
 It uses standard rules (like HTTP) so that a client (like a website or app) can ask a server for information or send it data.

+## Postman
+Postman is a popular API testing tool that allows developers to build, test, and manage APIs.
+It provides a user-friendly interface for sending HTTP requests and analyzing responses, making it a valuable tool for working with RESTful, GraphQL, and other web APIs.